 A lobbyist is any individual who is authorized to lobby on behalf of a lobbying entity.
 A lobbyist could include a member of an outside government relations firm or a volunteer working on behalf of an organization.

 Specific City working groups that have been recognized by Council and are exempt from lobbying reporting are listed here.

 10. For elected officials and bureau directors, what is required of the quarterly calendar posting?

 For the purposes of City lobbying regulations, the required quarterly calendar posting must reflect official City business and be posted by the filing deadline (15 days after the end of each quarter).
 Calendars must include the date and length of schedule official business with other elected officials, City directors, or any outside (non City) party.
 In addition, the calendars should include the primary organizations or participants in attendance.

 Calendars required by lobbying regulations shall be retained in accordance with City Administrative Rules and posted publicly on the originating office's website for a period of at least one calendar year.

 11. Am I lobbying if I share my personal opinions with City officials?

 12. What does an individual Lobbyist have to file?

-In addition, a lobbyist must declare which lobbying entity he or she is authorized to represent prior to offering public testimony before City officials, at the beginning of any meetings or phone calls with City Officials, or in emails and letters to City officials.
+In addition, a lobbyist must declare which lobbying entity he or she is authorized to represent prior to offering public testimony before City officials, at the beginning of any meetings or phone calls with City Officials, or in emails and other communications, such as letters, to City officials.